inductiva/inductiva/tutorials/how_to/run-benchmarks.md

 We’ll use the [SPlisHSPlasH simulator](https://tutorials.inductiva.ai/simulators/SPlisHSPlasH.html) as an example, so you can follow along and learn the process step by step.

+We’ll benchmark the SPlisHSPlasH simulator across different machine types available on Google Cloud Platform (GCP).
+Specifically, we’ll test the performance of the `c2-standard` and `c3-standard` machine families with varying numbers of vCPUs.
+We’ll also compare these results to other configurations, such as `n2-standard-32`.

+The goal is to find the best machine that balances computation time and cost.
+After running the benchmarks, we’ll analyze and visualize the results to make an informed choice.

 ## What You’ll Learn

 1. How to set up a benchmark using Inductiva’s API.